-CFBC’s membership includes 135 people from 85 companies in an array of industries.
-Family-owned businesses make up 56 percent of our membership, while 28 percent are closely held organizations and 16 percent are other entrepreneurial businesses.
+CFBC’s membership includes 157 people from 90 companies in an array of industries.
+Family-owned businesses make up 80 percent of our membership, while 20 percent are closely held organizations and other entrepreneurial businesses.
 Our members lead the organization, serving on the board of directors and overseeing CFBC’s strategic direction.

 The CFBC Difference

 - CFBC serves the whole you, helping you to achieve professional and personal success.

 - CFBC serves your entire company, providing resources for your employees, family members and business to grow and thrive.

 All Chicago Family Business Council Governance, minutes, and financial information is available to the public upon request.
 For more information or questions, please email Judy Hogel at firstname.lastname@example.org.